 Home Grown (Wood)

 Lumber grown and processed in the UK.
 Can sometimes be called "native" (wood), especially in Ireland.

 ITTO (International Timber Organisation)

-A loose association of interested parties - governments, timber traders and others - who try to ensure that Tropical Forests are used wisely and commercially.
+A loose association of interested parties - governments, timber traders and others - who try to ensure that Tropical Forests are used wisely but also commercially.

 LCA (Life Cycle Analysis)